laurentdefevere/Rails-API-Example/README.md

     - All the environment variables live in config/application.yml
 * Using the browser of your choice visit localhost:3000/

-#### Folders/Files of interest:

-* Routes:
-  - config/routes.rb
-* Controllers:
-  - app/controllers/
-    - In app/controllers/oauth_controller.rb you can see a commented out example of implementing oauth using the gem [Oauth2-client](https://github.com/tiabas/oauth2-client)
-* Models:
-  - app/models/
-* Services:
-  - app/services/oauth_service.rb
-    - This class is an example of implementing oauth using the gem [Faraday](https://github.com/lostisland/faraday)
-  - app/services/api_service.rb
-    - This class is an example of making calls to the TrainingPeaks API using the gem [Faraday](https://github.com/lostisland/faraday)
-* Views:
-  - app/views/api/new.html.erb
-    - The form in this file, shows just one way to structure the data that is being passed into the params.

 #### Notes:

 * gem [Figaro](https://github.com/laserlemon/figaro)